JasonGao76/students/quiz.md

     global correctanswer
     global wronganswer
     global totalanswer
-    # global ___ is supposed to make the thing work and not give the local variable referenced before assignment error but it aint workin
     answertoq1 = input("Question 1: What is Python's output command?")
     if answertoq1.lower() == "print":
         print("You answered " + answertoq1 + ".
 This is correct.
 Well done.")